-This creative, unique branding for her site is a clever solution for a fantasy author website that features several different series each with their own branding.
-The branding feels more like Susan’s style than any one of her book’s or series’.
-It feels like an extension of her personality, something we might not otherwise see from a style more centred on her work.
+This creative, unique branding for her site is a clever solution for a fantasy author website that features several different series each with its own branding.
+The branding feels more like Susan’s style than any one of her books or series.
+It feels like an extension of her personality, something we might not otherwise see from a style more centered on her work.

 Dark and Gritty

-What I love about this site is the simple, punchy colour scheme and style used throughout the site.
+What I love about this site is the simple, punchy color scheme and style used throughout the site.
 It feels dark and gritty.
-You can tell you’ve arrived somewhere unique, with it’s own distinct online personality.
+You can tell you’ve arrived somewhere unique, with its own distinct online personality.